RhizomeDB/spec/README.md

 ## 1.2 Approach

+> A concept is a brick.
+It can be used to build a courthouse of reason.
+Or it can be thrown through the window.
+> ― [Deleuze] & [Guattari], [A Thousand Plateaus: Capitalism and Schizophrenia]

-PomoDB addresses the above constraints with query engine semantics that guarantees eventual consistency across peers with access to the relevant data, but never requires nor assumes full synchronization between clients.
+PomoDB addresses the above constraints with query semantics that guarantee eventual consistency between all peers with access to the relevant data, but never requires nor assumes full synchronization between clients.
 This enables PomoDB to act as a sound foundation for globally distributed data with an indeterminate number of transient peers, with varied access patterns, and ever changing access to data.

+Historically databases have assumed an objective worldview: there is a single, correct, _objective_ way to look at data.
+This can be convenient, but is also overly simplistic for many cases.
+As application state becomes increasingly [distributed][Fallacies of distributed computing], partition-tolerant, private, and remixable, modelling data as _subjective_ makes increasing sense.
+This is in line with the [postmodern worldview][Postmodernism], which recognizes that there is no one true way to look at things, but rather multiple interpretations that are useful for different pruposes (including science, mathematics, and )

 ## 1.3 Environments